gregorwolf/cap-azure-ad-b2c/readme.md

 }
 ```

+The configuration in app/index.html matches this settings.

-Make sure that you have the patch command available on your machine.
-Then you can run:
+For the first start you can run:

 ```bash
 npm run setup
 ```

-to install the dependencies, build, deploy, patch and start the app.
+to install the dependencies, build, deploy and start the app.
 It them will be reachable at http://localhost:6420/.
 The next time you want to start simply run:

 ```bash
 npm run start:local